Self-Service BI Governance in Power BI

 • Storage quotas: Limited storage allocation to prevent runaway growth

-• Auto-expiration: Personal datasets that have not been refreshed or accessed in 90 days are flagged for decommissioning
+• Auto-expiration: Personal datasets not refreshed or accessed in 90 days are flagged for decommissioning

-The tiered model creates a clear promotion path: a business user builds something valuable in their personal workspace, a data steward reviews and endorses it at the department level, and if it proves valuable across the organization, the central BI team certifies it as an enterprise asset.
+The tiered model creates a clear promotion path: a business user builds something valuable in their personal workspace, a data steward reviews and endorses it at the department level, and if it proves valuable across the organization, the central BI team certifies it.

 Workspace Strategy

 Workspaces are the organizational unit of Power BI governance.
 A poorly designed workspace strategy is the single most common cause of governance failure.
-We see organizations with hundreds of workspaces named "Test", "John's Reports", "Finance v2 FINAL", and "Marketing - DO NOT DELETE".
-This is not governance—it is a digital junk drawer.
+I have seen organizations with hundreds of workspaces named "Test", "John's Reports", "Finance v2 FINAL", and "Marketing - DO NOT DELETE."

 Production vs. Development Separation